-Here is how to grow really large hosta plants.
+Here is how to grow really large hosta plants for your shade garden.

-With each year, the root system has a chance to really grab and work its way into the soil and that foundation creates the huge leaves that hostas are known for.
-Here’s how to get your hostas gigantic year after year.
+With each year, the root system has a chance to really grab and work its way into the soil.
+That foundation creates the huge leaves that hostas are known for.

 You can also order giant varieties online from many growers.
 You can even find large hosta plants here on Amazon.

 Note: these sizes are approximate and can vary depending on growing conditions.

 Hostas grow best when they have morning sun and afternoon shade.
 Hostas like lots of light but not direct sunlight on their leaves.
 Speckled light is best.

 So the best place to grow a huge hosta is somewhere in your garden that has trees and shrub cover that will keep your hosta in and out of the sunlight throughout the whole day.